-North Bristol RFC field three regular teams, with the 1st XV playing in Gloucester 1 League and both the 2nd XV and 3rd XV playing in the GRFU run Reserve Leagues.
+North Bristol RFC field three Senior Mens teams, with the 1st XV playing in Gloucester 1 League and the 2nd XV playing in the GRFU run Reserve Leagues.

-Training nights are Tuesdays and Thursdays from 6:30pm.
+Training nights are Tuesdays and Thursdays from 6:30pm and are coached by Bristol No. 8 Jordan Crane and Simon Mortimer (working towards Level 3).
 We have recently installed a brand new gym and there is a separate treatment room used by our fully qualified physiotherapist.

 We have a flourishing a very successful Junior Section with over 300 young players, from U5s to Colts, all with RFU qualified and DBS checked coaches.
 Sessions are on Sunday mornings and also held during the week.

 We are also running Girls sessions on Wednesday evenings from 6:30pm for U13s, U15s and U18s with a view to running teams for the 17/18 season.
 We are offering free membership for the girls for 17/18.

 The Junior Section is very much family orientated and offers many social activities.
 Annual Rugby Tours are a popular and enjoyable part of their social calendar.
 Please select the JUNIORS Tab at the top of this page to visit their website.

 The Senior Club similarly adopt a family orientated policy and offer a wealth of social activities.
 Many members participate in the Annual Rugby Club Tour, usually flying into Europe.
 The Senior Club has toured every season since 1963/64.